Onomichi - Paseo de los templos - Templo Tenneiji

 3. The beauty and the Art of Onomichi

-The city of Onomichi has been featured in many Japanese films, including Tokyo Story and The Naked Island, two Japanese classics.
-It is also featured in the anime series Kamichu!, that is about high school students living in Onomichi.
-The city also has a museum dedicated to Hirayama Ikuo, one of Japan’s most famous painters.
+It also appears in the anime series Kamichu!, which follows the lives of middle school students living in Onomichi.
+Additionally, the city is home to a museum dedicated to Hirayama Ikuo, one of Japan’s most famous painters.

 Trip to Onomichi - Ushitora Shrine